 I bet we can all agree that a clean house is pretty high on the priority list.
-My home may not always be beautifully organized and neat, but it is clean. (well, mostly clean;-)
+My home may not always be beautifully organized and neat, but it is clean. (well, mostly clean;-) These house cleaning tips can help your house look as clean as it really is.

 So WHY doesn’t it LOOK clean?!